Tanuku: Civic administration and politics

 Tanuku Municipality was constituted in 1979 as a second grade municipality.
 It was upgraded to first grade in 2002 and has 34 election wards.
 Its jurisdiction is spread over an area of 24.56 km2.
-The present municipal chairman is SS REDDY GARU. and the municipal commissioner is M. Sambasivarao.
+The municipal commissioner is M. Sambasivarao.

 Tanuku assembly constituency represents Andhra Pradesh Legislative Assembly, which is one of the segment of Narasapuram Lok Sabha constituency, representing the Lok Sabha.

 Economy

 Andhra Sugars Limited supplies liquid hydrogen to the ISRO, for using it as a rocket propellant in satellite launch vehicles.
 The other byproducts are also used in liquor, paper and power industries.